numz/sd-wav2lip-uhq/README.md

 ## 📝 To do
 - [ ] Add Suno/Bark to generate text to speech audio as wav file input (see [bark](https://github.com/suno-ai/bark/)) and Add a way to generate a high quality speech audio file from a text input
-- [ ] Possibility to resume a video generation
-- [ ] Will be renamed to "Wav2Lip Studio" in Automatic1111
 - [ ] Add more examples and tutorials
 - [ ] Convert avi to mp4.
 Avi is not show in video input but process work fine